 - Negligence of municipal employers or employees

 - Discrimination by a government official or entity

 You have the right to be represented by an attorney.
 In New Jersey, legislation known as the Tort Claims Act, also known as Title 59, lays out the specific law that an injured claimant must carefully follow when suing a public entity.
-A claim against Public Entity is an intricate area of the law that only an experienced lawyer can guide you through.
+A claim against a public entity is an intricate area of the law that only an experienced lawyer can guide you through.
+Contact Shebell & Shebell today.

 The Tort Claims Act grants broad immunities to government employees for their actions.
 Each immunity that is listed within the statute has specific situations in which it can be applied.
-In some instance, our attorneys will challenge the public entities ability to assert their claim of immunity.
-We analyze in detail every claim to determine if a viable cause of action exists.
+In some instances, our attorneys will challenge the public entity’s ability to assert their claim of immunity.
+We analyze every claim to determine if a viable cause of action exists.

-Additionally, a claimant must show that he or she has suffered a permanent injury that has impacted that person’s usual and customary activities to a significant degree.
+Additionally, if the liability claim is for an injury, a claimant must show that he or she has suffered a permanent injury that has impacted that person’s usual and customary activities to a significant degree.

 If You Have Been Injured, We Can Help

-The skilled public entity liability lawyers at Shebell & Shebell will gather and preserve all evidence to support your claim.
-If the firm determines that we can pursue the case, we will prepare and file the necessary documentation, in accord with the requirements of the Tort Claims Act.
-We can advocate on your behalf in all proceedings, and give you trusted legal advice at every step along the way.
-If you have been injured due to the negligence of a public entity, call us at 866-957-5237 or contact us online today.
+Shebell & Shebell is dedicated to the future of its clients.
+If the firm determines that we can pursue the case, we will prepare and file the necessary documentation, adhering to the Tort Claims Act.
+We can advocate on your behalf in all proceedings and give you trusted legal advice at every step along the way.
+If you have been injured due to the negligence of a public entity, Contact Shebell & Shebell.